Contribute to

 Entrepreneurial ingenuity is a powerful counterbalance to economic marginalization.

-One of the consequences of generations of economic marginalization (poverty) is a pervasive undercurrent of hopelessness; of being trapped in a system that is beyond the capacity of individuals to change.
+One of the consequences of generations of economic marginalization (poverty) is a pervasive undercurrent of hopelessness; of feeling trapped in a system that is beyond the capacity of individuals to change.

-This culturally internalized sense of inferiority is the enemy of sustainable solutions to the normal challenges that face all communities everywhere.
+This culturally internalized sense of despair and resignation is an invisible barrier to finding foundational sustainable solutions to the normal challenges that all communities must confront, like education, health, sustainable livelihoods, potable water, public safety, and so on.

 Even failed entrepreneurial ventures offer valuable lessons — which can be applied to situations and opportunities for the rest of people’s lives.